Using the Admin Console, you can create new System Variables that store values for global use in Interact.

 Handling Conflicts Caused by Duplicate Variable Names

-Duplicating the names of System and User variables is not allowed in the Interaction Designer.
+Duplicating the names of System and User variables is not allowed.

-Should a System Variable be created in the Admin Console that has the same name as an existing User Variable in an Interaction, the Conflicts Center panel will be displayed when an Interaction with the duplicate User Variable is opened in the Web Designer.
+Should a System Variable be created in the Admin Console that has the same name as an existing User Variable in a Flow, the Conflicts Center panel will be displayed when the Flow with is opened in the Web Designer.

 The Conflicts Center will assist you in locating the conflicting User Variable and prompt you to assign it a unique new name.
 Conflicting instances of the User Variable in the Flow will then be renamed with the new name.